pnarendr/AgenticTravelWebSiteCreator/README.md

 **READ `MASTER_WORKFLOW_PROMPT.md` FIRST.**
 This file contains your Standard Operating Procedure (SOP).
 Do not deviate.

-**CRITICAL:** Do NOT clone this repository again.
-You are typically running *inside* the cloned workspace.
+**CRITICAL:You are typically running *inside* the cloned workspace.
 Assume the environment is ready and dependencies just need `npm install`.

 ---
 *Powered by React, Vite, Tailwind, and Agentic AI.*